top of page

 RESTROOM DESIGN

-When I took over for this project in the early DD phase, one of my first tasks was to completely re-design the locker rooms to cut down on sightlines from adjacent spaces, provide a linear flow from fitness entry to pool exit, and most importantly, achieve a layout that meets ISPSC code-minimums for fixtures.
+When I took over for this project in the early DD phase, one of my first tasks was to completely re-design the locker rooms to cut down on sightlines from adjacent spaces.
+The new design provides a linear flow from fitness entry to pool exit, and most importantly, achieves a layout that meets ISPSC code-minimums for fixtures.

 As this was the primary restroom of the Amenity Center, it had to meet ISPSC mandates for the occupancy of the Pool as well as IBC for the building occupants.
 As such, the viewer will understand why their are so many fixtures for a building footprint of this size.